exodustx0/aoc-2022/README.md

 ### Day 12

 5:00 PM — Path-finding, nice, something I know a bit about but have little experience implementing.
 I've been slowed down by private life, as well as by just taking more time than I needed, and in the end, after figuring out how to solve for part 2, I chose to skip it, for now at least.
 I think choosing A* over Dijkstra might've been my downfall.
 Though I won't exclude just being wholly out of it as an option.
 Again, I might revisit another day.
 However, for this one in particular, don't count on it.

+### Day 13

+3:40 PM — Hnnnnngh, I feel _so satisfied right now._ What a delightful puzzle.